rcmaniac25/docker-unifi-protect/README.md

 This image should work out-of-the-box on a Linux ARM Docker host (like an RPi).

+Note: I (rcmaniac25) recommend an RPi with at least 2GB of RAM.
+Running an instance with a single camera and nothing else on the Pi leaves me with 45-90MB of free RAM.
+With 2GB, I'm looking at 600MB of free RAM instead.
+From what I can tell, UniFi Protect does check memory usage for... something, so I don't know what happens if it runs out of RAM.

 ### Storage

 To ensure your UniFi Protect configs and recordings persist across restarts,